BlazedLith/Data-Science-IBM/Course_9_Machine_Learning_with_Python/README.md

 ---

-## 🌧️ Final Project: Rainfall Prediction Classifier
+## Final Project: Rainfall Prediction Classifier

-### 📋 Project Overview
+### Project Overview

-The final project involves building a **binary classification model** to predict whether it will rain tomorrow based on historical Australian weather data.
+The final project involves building a **classification model** to predict whether it will rain tomorrow based on historical Australian weather data.
 This project demonstrates the complete machine learning workflow from data preprocessing to model evaluation.

-### 📊 Dataset Information
+### Dataset Information

 **Source**: Australian Government's Bureau of Meteorology
 **Period**: 2008-2017